Startup Case Study: Who's Doing Blogging right?

 That's because readers don't want to read sales-speak disguised as a seemingly helpful article.
 Readers of the SmartDreamers blog are, by and large, recruiters themselves, and they come to the site to get information on the state of their sector, general advice, how-to articles, and otherwise relevant content.
 They know they can reach out via any available links or the chatbot subtly sitting in the bottom left corner of each page when ready.

 And SmartDreamers knows they'll do just that.
 How?
-Because they are using tried and true inbound marketing methods and techniques designed to lead readers into the funnel and convert them to happy customers over time.
-This is Blogging Done Right.
+Because blogging pros are using tried and true inbound marketing methods and techniques designed to lead readers into the funnel and convert them to happy customers over time.
+This is the essence of successful blog posts: Blogging Done Right.
 And next time, we'll show some metrics that prove that these tactics are working for SmartDreamers when we dig deeper into their site statistics and conversion numbers.

 * SmartDreamers is a customer of Aspiration Marketing